Dinner just doesn’t get any faster, simpler or tastier than this shrimp scampi and your dinner guests will think you’re a gourmet rockstar!

 Enjoy this superbly delicious lemon garlic shrimp scampi!

 - 16 ounces linguine , cooked al dente in lightly salted water

-- 1 pound large 16-20 count shrimp, *shelled and deveined (leave the tail on, it looks fancier that way)
+- 1 1/2 pounds large 16-20 count shrimp, shelled and deveined (optional: leave the tail on for a fancier look))

 - 1/2 cup white wine

 - Freshly ground black pepper and salt to taste